Fgruntjes/s3-plus/readme.md

 ## Installation

+Currently, you can clone this repo and run locally with `npm start`.
+S3 Plus is not yet published, as it is a WIP with various issues needing to be ironed out.
+Once it is published, you will be able to install with:

 `npm i -g s3-plus`

+The `s3-plus` command will then become available for you to use.

 You must also have the AWS CLI installed and credentials set up for this software to work.